Market House (Fayetteville, North Carolina): Description and history

 The building is an example of a more European market house form, and its design is similar to those found in South Shields, Stockton-on-Tees and Abingdon-on-Thames in England and bears a striking resemblance to the market house constructed in 1790 in Hillsborough, County Down, Northern Ireland.
 Buildings with the same market house function include Faneuil Hall in Boston, Massachusetts, which originally had an arcaded ground floor until its 1806 expansion, and the City Market in Charleston, South Carolina, which retains its arcaded ground floor.
 Both of these buildings are also National Historic Landmarks.

-During the George Floyd protests, the marketplace was set on fire by protesters.
-The fire damage was minimal.